 For people who are healthy and don’t have pre-existing conditions, short-term policies function basically the same way many health insurance policies used to before the ACA’s reforms were introduced.
 And compared with the premiums for ACA-compliant individual major medical plans, short-term policies are far less expensive.

 Some short-term plans have provider networks, but others allow you to use any provider you choose.
 Unlike ACA-compliant plans, short-term policies have benefit maximums.
-But the limits tend to be much more reasonable than the infamous “mini-med” plans that barely covered a few nights in the hospital.
+But the limits tend to be more reasonable than the infamous “mini-med” plans that barely covered a few nights in the hospital.

 Lifetime maximums of $750,000 to $2 million are common on short-term plans.
 While this is not as good as regular individual insurance plans that no longer have annual or lifetime benefit caps, it’s roughly similar to a lot of the plans that were available just a few years ago in the individual market.